-The threat of job loss perhaps or restriction on promotions or pay increments; finding new engaging employment; redefining the product or services we supply.
+The threat of job loss perhaps, or a restriction on promotions, or perhaps pay increments; finding new engaging employment; redefining the product or services we supply.
 The list of things can feel fairly endless.

 But how do we reach resilience and recognise it as a skill and not just us sticking stubbornly to the same behaviour hoping for better results?
 How do we manage to get up and try again after we fall or fail?

 There is some truth that much of our ability to get up again is due to our personality but it does not mean that we cannot learn to be more resilient even if it is not naturally in our character.